-Starting in Alice Springs, set off to experience a working camel farm, perhaps even enjoying a ride.
-Make our way to Kata Tjuta (the Olgas) and take a guided walk through the awe-inspiring Domes of Kata Tjuta.
+This afternoon, make your way to Kata Tjuta (the Olgas) and take a guided walk through the awe-inspiring Domes of Kata Tjuta.
 We then head to Australia's most iconic landmark - Uluru (Ayres Rock).
 As the sun begins to set below the horizon, take a glass of sparkling wine and watch the rock's rich colours change against the backdrop of a blazing Red Centre sunset.
 The perfect end to a remarkable day is awaiting you back at camp, as you enjoy a famous 1,000 star dinner.
 With the red earth at your feet and an infinite sprawl of stars overhead, sit down to a candlelit spread of locally sourced food and wines.

-Day 2 - Uluru Sunrise
+Day 2 - Uluru sunrise

 Day 3 - Kings Canyon rim walk

 After breakfast, get your hiking shoes on and head out to explore the impressive formations of Kings Canyon.
 You’ll be left breathless by the sheer beauty of the canyon, as you trek through the Amphitheatre, the Lost City, the lush and ancient Garden of Eden and the North and South Walls.
 Lunch is a welcome prospect, before you make your way back to Alice Springs.
 On arrival, you're free to leave and carry on your travels.
-(BL)